gear2000/microservice-example/README.md

 **Deploy**

-  - To deploy, you can standup the application on your laptop by using using the docker-compose.yml file.
+  - To deploy, you can standup the application on your laptop by using using the docker-compose.yml file in the app folder.

 ```
 docker-compose up -d